Hulvdan/UnityPrototype4/Docs/Resource Production.md

 Examples of building processing cycle `specific preconditions`:

 - `Lumberjack's Hut`.
-There is an unbooked terrain tile in specified area around the building that contains forest.
+There is an unbooked terrain tile in the specified area around the building that contains forest.
 - `Forester's Hut`.
-There is an unbooked terrain tile in specified area around the building that forest can be planted onto.
+There is an unbooked terrain tile in the specified area around the building that forest can be planted onto.
 - `Fisherman's Hut`.
-There is an unbooked solid terrain tile in specified are around the building that is adjacent to a lake that is also not booked
+There is an unbooked solid terrain tile in the specified are around the building that is adjacent to a lake that's also not booked
 - `Mine`.
 There's a specific food on the building's tile.

 Examples of building processing cycle `common preconditions`: